All the character of a historic home with all the convenience of modern decor. Welcome to a great neighborhood, close to downtown.

 It has been lovingly cared for over the years and now is part of a thriving neighborhood - an easy walk to so much the city has to offer.

 The shed at the back of the property will be available for guest who wish to lock their bicycles.
+The garden, deck, and BBQ provide a lovely summertime retreat and a great space to entertain.

 Walk to downtown Halifax, universities, and the hospital district!
 The hip North End with it's trendy shops, restaurants, and craft brewery is an easy walk.
 A major chain grocery store and a pharmacy are just out of sight at the end of the street.
 The neighborhood is a collection of Victorian homes with mature trees.
 All the convenience of the city without the hustle and bustle on this side street.